Under Section 75 of the Consumer Credit Act, if you use a credit card for purchases between £100-£30,000:

-There is caution to be practised of course, but most credit card scams can be prevented by simply following some simple rules.
+Most credit card fraud can be prevented by following some simple rules.

 It’s also a good idea to check your bank statements regularly and credit report annually.
 Your credit report contains information about your credit history.

 You can get a copy of your credit report from companies such as: